+If you are planning to have a baby or are already pregnant, you will have all kinds of questions going through your mind.
+One of them could be about the baby breathing inside the womb.
 We breathe by taking air into our lungs directly from the atmosphere.
 But the foetus in the womb floats in a pool of amniotic fluid.
 How do you think they get the oxygen they need?
-This article will help you understand how babies breathe when in the uterus, their breathing patterns during delivery as well as the important FAQs about this topic.
+This article will help you understand how babies breathe when they’re in the uterus, their breathing patterns during delivery, as well as the important FAQs about this topic.

-Babies follow a different process of breathing until birth and during delivery as explained below.
+Babies follow a different process of breathing until birth and during delivery, and this process has been explained below.

 Breathing Process in the Womb

 All of the foetus’ requirements are delivered by the placenta, the conduit between the mother and the baby.
-It receives oxygen, water, nutrients, antibodies and so on, from the mother’s bloodstream and transports it to the baby through the umbilical cord attached to the baby’s abdomen.
-This is why it is crucial that the mother maintains a balanced diet, and avoids toxins like cigarette smoke, pollution and alcohol.
+The placenta receives oxygen, water, nutrients, antibodies, and so on, from the mother’s bloodstream and transports it to the baby through the umbilical cord attached to the baby’s abdomen.
+This is why it is crucial that the mother maintains a balanced diet and avoids toxins like cigarette smoke, pollution, and alcohol.
 Every breath of air taken by the mother is delivered to the baby.
 Similarly, wastes produced by the foetus like carbon dioxide returns through the placenta into the mother’s bloodstream, from where it is exhaled through the lungs.

-- Babies born in breech or upside down presentation usually suffer from lack of oxygen.
+- Babies born in breech or upside-down position usually suffer from lack of oxygen.